-Sunshine Health covers medically necessary evaluations and individual physical, speech-language (including augmentative and alternative communication systems), occupational, and respiratory therapy services for members under 21 years old.
+Sunshine Health covers medically necessary evaluations and individual physical, speechlanguage (including augmentative and alternative communication systems), occupational, and respiratory therapy services for members under 21 years old.

-Adults are covered only for medically necessary evaluations and individual physical and respiratory therapy services in an outpatient hospital setting.
+Adults are covered only for medically necessary evaluations and individual physical and respiratory therapy services in an outpatient setting.
+For Reform members, services apply to the outpatient hospital limit.